-The Local Laws team provide a broad range of services to ensure the amenity, function and safety of the City of Maroondah is maintained to a high standard.
-The activities include the registration and management of domestic animals; ensuring the management of safe and accessible car parking; protection of resident and business amenity and safety; fire preparedness and prevention; and managing Maroondah's 73 school crossings.
+Local Laws provides a broad range of services to maintain and improve the amenity and safety of the Maroondah municipality.
+Services include: registration and management of domestic animals; ensuring the management of safe and accessible car parking; protection of resident and business amenity and safety; fire prevention; and managing Maroondah's 76 school crossings.